Felix-Raj/Felix-Raj/README.md

 ### Hi there 👋
+Working as a SDET in [ThinkPalm](https://thinkpalm.com/).
+Graduated from [GECBH](http://www.gecbh.ac.in/).
+Born and brought up in Kerala (India).

+Currently engaged as a SDET for a [Cohesity product](https://www.cohesity.com/resource-assets/datasheets/Cohesity-Imanis-Datasheet.pdf)

 <!--
 **Felix-Raj/Felix-Raj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.